camchu2001/my-wiki/docs/02. Python/Python  for Coding Interviews.md

 print(myFunc(3, 4))  # Output: 12
 ```

 1. **Nested Functions and Closures**:
-Python supports nested functions, which are functions defined inside other functions.
+Nested functions are functions defined inside other functions.
 Nested functions have access to variables from the enclosing (outer) function's scope, even after the outer function has finished executing.
 This is known as a closure.
 ```python
 def outer(a, b):
     c = "c"